Rocket-CDS/DNNrocket/API/Documents/DNNSearch.md

 bodydata = articleData.Summary ("genxml/lang/genxml/textbox/articlesummary")
 description = articleData.RichText ("genxml/lang/genxml/textbox/articlerichtext")
 ```
 To activate the DNN search index, define a search module in the system Admin settings.

+If extra data fields are required they can be added to the "DNN Search extra" field in Admin settings.
+The values are the xpath of the data in the article XML, in a CSV format for multiple fields.
+The extra fields are added onto the end of the search summary field.

 *NOTE: To stop RocketDirectory or sub-systems from indexing do not select a search module in the Admin settings*